vitessio/website/content/en/docs/user-guides/configuration-advanced/shard-isolation-atomicity.md

 weight: 20
 ---

-This is meant to explain some of the practical effects of the Vitess multi-shard isolation and atomicity model touched on in (Vitess' scalability philosophy)[https://vitess.io/docs/overview/scalability-philosophy/#consistency-model].
+This is meant to explain some of the practical effects of the Vitess multi-shard isolation and atomicity model touched on in [Vitess' scalability philosophy](../../overview/scalability-philosophy/#consistency-model).

 {{< info >}}
 A note about naming:  When talking about multi-shard atomicity and isolation informally, we may talk about it as "consistency", but in the context of **ACID** (atomicity, consistency, isolation, durability) as it is applied in a database context, this is incorrect.
 For this document, we will attempt to use the more precise terms.